MillerBrainObservatory/LBM-CaImAn-Python/README.md

 This project is tested on Linux and Windows 10 using `Python 3.9` and `Python 3.10`.

-Environment setup is tested using `virtualenv` and `miniforge`.

-We suggest using python virtual environments for the best results.
+Installation is tested using [miniforge](https://github.com/conda-forge/miniforge).
+Python [virtual-environments](https://virtualenv.pypa.io/en/latest/) are a not fully developed/tested yet but is left as an optional installation method for python-savvy users.

+:exclimation: Anaconda and Miniconda will likely not work due to package conflicts.

 ### (Option 1).
-Miniforge
+Miniforge (conda)

-Miniforge is the supported `conda` distribution.
-Anaconda and Miniconda will likely not work due to package conflicts.

 Note: If conda gets stuck `Solving Environment`, hitting enter can sometimes help.